spaansba/ForesightJS/packages/docs/docs/debugging/static-properties.md

 - `globalSettings` - Current [global configuration](/docs/configuration/global-settings) settings
 - `globalCallbackHits` - Total `callback` execution counts by interaction type (mouse/tab/scroll/viewport/touch) and by subtype (hover/trajctory for mouse, forwards/reverse for tab, direction for scroll)
 - `currentDeviceStrategy` - Which strategy is being used.
 Can be either `touch` or `mouse`, this changes dynamically
+- `activeElementCount` - Amount of elements currently active (not the same as registered)

 **Returns:** `Readonly<ForesightManagerData>`